NavneetPrakashSingh/Location-Based-To-do/README.md

 ## Project Status
-All the below mentioned tasks are completed.
+All the below mentioned functionalities are completed.

 #### Guaranteed Functionality
 - Feature 1 Add new task